SJElizalde/quick-asyncNet/docs/GUIDE.md

 *status* values (STRING):

 - "begin": Connection with remote server achieved, fetching data.
-- "in_progress": Getting data from server.
+- "in_progress": Getting data from server, dispatched when a file takes time to fetch/read.
 - "complete": Request completed successfully (and data dumped to file).
 - "error": An error occurred (both HTTP and/or connection errors here)